Astronomox/Dermaflow/README.md

 ## Why I Built This

 Skin cancer and serious skin conditions are underdiagnosed in West Africa.
 Not because people don't care, but because access is a barrier.
-I'm a CS student at UNILAG, not a doctor — but I know how to build tools.
+I'm a Data Science student at UNILAG, not a doctor — but I know how to build tools.
 So I built one.

 This project is not a finished product.
 It's a starting point.
 Feedback, contributions, and brutal honesty are all welcome.